 A spot of shopping

-Quirky vintage shops and chic designer boutiques rub shoulders will all the classic high-street favorites on the bustling streets of Bournemouth.
-Whether its eccentric curiosities, the latest trends, ancient antiques, or local artisan products – you’re sure to find what you’re looking for in Bournemouth.
+Quirky vintage shops and chic designer boutiques rub shoulders will all the classic high-street favourites on the bustling streets of Bournemouth.
+Whether its eccentric curiosities, the latest trends, ancient antiques or local artisan products, you’re sure to find what you’re looking for in Bournemouth.
 Charming souvenir shops offer interesting options as presents for family and friends.
-The town center is located, very conveniently, a short walk from Bournemouth’s beaches, and the streets are dotted with lovely restaurants and charming cafés.
+The town centre is located, very conveniently, a short walk from Bournemouth’s beaches, and the streets are dotted with first-class restaurants and charming cafés.
 The town’s fascinating vintage quarter is situated on Christchurch Road.

-Bournemouth boasts of two wonderful piers.
+Bournemouth boasts two wonderful piers.
 Both Bournemouth Pier and Boscombe Pier are iconic landmarks in the town and appear on hundreds of postcards around Bournemouth.
-Boscombe Pier, opened in 1889, stands at an incredible length of 230 m and is a Grade II listed site.
-Bournemouth Pier is over 300 m in length and its RockReef adventure center offers activities for the whole family.
-A new favorite is the PierZip, allowing people to whizz 80 ft above sea level through the air along a zip wire from the pier to the beach.
-There’s also the opportunity to have a go at caving, fair-ground games, and arcades.
+Boscombe Pier, opened in 1889, stands at an incredible length of 230 metres and is a Grade II-listed site.
+Bournemouth Pier is over 300 metres in length and its RockReef adventure center offers activities for the whole family.
+A new favourite is the PierZip, allowing people to whizz through the air along a zip wire from the pier to the beach.
+There’s also the opportunity to have a go at caving, fairground games and arcades.

 Enjoy the outdoors